ashav/TradeStrategyTool/README.md

 # TradeStrategyTool
-A simple Trading Strategy Analysis Tool for Streamlit
+A simple Trading Strategy Analysis Tool deployed using Streamlit.